 Managing Your COPD Medications

-- Do more of the things you enjoy
+- Participation in the activities you enjoy

-- Have fewer flare-ups
+- Fewer flare-ups

-Here are the types of medicines usually prescribed for COPD:
+Types of medicines often prescribed for COPD:

 - Short-acting beta-agonist and short-acting anticholinergic

-- Long-acting beta-agonist and inhaled corticosteroid
+- Long-acting beta-agonist and corticosteroid